teflonbeltran/Anthropology-of-Silicon-Valley/Course Schedule.md

 * 	Frost, Catherine.
 2006.
 Internet Galaxy Meets Postnational Constellation: Prospects for Political Solidarity After the Internet.
 Informaation Society 22(1):45-49.

 ###Week 15: 4/24 – 4/30
+**Tu-Thu**
+*	Irani, Lilly.
+2012.
+Microworking the Crowd: How to turn millions of people into a CPU.
+LIMN Issue 2: Crowds and Clouds. http://limn.it/issue/02/
+*	Felstiner, Alek.
+2012.
+The Weakness of Crowds.
+LIMN Issue 2: Crowds and Clouds.
+*	Kelty, Christopher M. 2012.
+Crowds and Clouds.
+LIMN Issue 2: Crowds and Clouds.

+OR

 **Tu-Thu:**
 Barney, Daren, et al. 2016.
 The Participatory Condition in the Digital Age.
 Minneapolis: University of Minnesota Press.
 * Paradoxes of Participation by Christina Dunbar-Hester